vainkop/terraform-aws-wireguard/README.md

 # terraform-aws-wireguard

 A Terraform module to deploy a WireGuard VPN server on AWS.
 It can also be used to run one or more servers behind a loadbalancer, for redundancy.

+The module is "Terragrunt ready" & supports multi region deployment & values in yaml format.
+Please see example here: [example/](example/)

 ## Prerequisites
-Before using this module, you'll need to generate a key pair for your server and client, and store the server's private key and client's public key in AWS SSM, which cloud-init will source and add to WireGuard's configuration.
+Before using this module, you'll need to generate a key pair for your server and client, which cloud-init will source and add to WireGuard's configuration.

 - Install the WireGuard tools for your OS: https://www.wireguard.com/install/
 - Generate a key pair for each client